Planning to visit London? Don’t miss this London tourist map complete with 36 of London’s top attractions – in both interactive and printable forms.

 21. National Theatre

-Exciting plays and groundbreaking productions – it’s no wonder The National Theatre is such a favourite with both locals and visitors.
-Also consider visiting the British Film Institute (BFI) Southbank next door.
+Boasting exciting new plays and groundbreaking productions – it’s no wonder The National Theatre is such a favourite with both locals and visitors.

 22. London Dungeon

 London Dungeon takes you on a journey to the city’s darker side.
 Grim, gory and tonnes of fun, it’s a gruesome jaunt through London’s history – see entry 22 on the London visitor map.
-Buy your tickets.

 23. The Gherkin

 Between the memorable name and the sleek contemporary design, the Gherkin has certainly become one of the most iconic and recognisable buildings in London.
-Marvel at it from below or pop into one of the many bars and restaurants inside.

 24. St Paul’s Cathedral